 - Optional idea: Some fellowships have honored partners and volunteer participation at events by providing a participation certificate!
 WMI is happy to provide our logo and e-signatures.

 It is a requirement for WMI Fellowships to complete two-types of reports:

 - WMI Fellowship Annual Survey: To be completed by a leadership member once a year.
-A link will be sent to the Fellowship Chairperson to then delegate for completion in January 2020.
+A link will be sent to the Fellowship Chairperson to then delegate for completion in January of each year.